lhervier/oauth2-dom-auth-server/README.md

 - oauth2.server.core.expiresIn : Lifetime in seconds of the generated access tokens.
 Example value "1800"
 - oauth2.server.openid.signKey : Name of the SSO configuration that contains the secret we will use to sign the openid id tokens.
 Example value "ACME:IdToken"
 - oauth2.server.openid.iss : Issuer of the openid id token (iss property of the JWT).
 Example value "https://acme.com/domino/oauth2/openid/"
+- oauth2.server.openid.expiresIn : Lifetime in seconds of the generated id tokens.
+Example value "36000"

 Whatever the method you use to define those properties, when done, restart the http task.